 Insurers, Article 65 corporations, health maintenance organizations, and self-insurers that have a premium tax liability, not including the additional local fire and lightning tax, of ten thousand dollars or more for business done in North Carolina during the immediately preceding year must remit three equal installments with each installment equal to at least thirty-three and one-third percent (33 1/3%) of the premium tax liability incurred in the immediately preceding taxable year.
-However, for tax year 2003, Article 65 corporations and health maintenance organizations that have an estimated premium tax liability, not including the additional local fire and lightning tax, of the thousand dollars (\$10,000) or more for business done in North Carolina, must remit two estimated tax payments with each payment equal to fifty percent (50%) of the estimated tax liability for tax year 2003.
-The estimated payments are due on or before April 15, 2003 and June 15, 2003.
-For tax years 2004 and 2005, Article 65 corporations must remit two estimated tax payments with each payment equal to fifty percent (50%) of the estimated tax liability for each year respectively.
+However, for tax years 2004 and 2005, Article 65 corporations must remit two estimated tax payments with each payment equal to fifty percent (50%) of the estimated tax liability for each year respectively.
 The due dates are April 15 and June 15 of each year.
-For tax years 2004 and later, health maintenance orgainzations must follow the same guidelines as insurers and self-insurers.
-Article 65 corporations must follow the same guidelines as insurers and self-insurers for tax years 2006 and later.
+For tax years 2006 and later, Article 65 corporations must follow the same guidelines as insurers and self-insurers.
+For tax years 2004 and later, health maintenance organizations must follow the same guidelines as insurers and self-insurers.

 Any insurer, corporation, self-insurer, or organization required to make premium tax installments, must also make installment payments of the Insurance Regulatory Charge.
-Each installment of the Insurance Regulatory Charge must be at least thirty-three and one-third percent (33 1/3%)of the Regulatory Charge for the immediately preceding taxable year.
-The installment payments are due on or before April 15, June 15 and October 15 of each taxable year.
-However, for tax years 2003 through 2005, Article 65 corporations and health maintenance organizations must follow the same percentage and due date guidelines applicable to estimated installment payments of premium tax in calculating and paying the insurance regulatory charge.
+The same percentage and due date guidelines applicable to estimated installment payments of premium tax must be used in calculating and paying the insurance regulatory charge.